lamaydt1986/Synchronization-of-Christoffel-words/README.md

 ## Usage

 You can use these functions to analyze and synchronize Christoffel words, explore fitness conditions, and visualize the results.

-## Acknowledgments

-These functions were developed to help with the analysis and synchronization of Christoffel words.
-If you find them useful, please consider citing this repository or acknowledging the contributors.

 [Ahmed Abderraouf Menaa]